Skip to content

 6. Dispatch into command operation, daemon runtime, MCP service, plugin host, or web plugin launcher.

 Project root behavior is owned by orchestrator-core/src/config.rs.
-Bootstrap and state persistence are owned by orchestrator-core/src/services.rs and orchestrator-store.
+Bootstrap and state persistence are owned by orchestrator-core/src/services.rs and orchestrator-core/src/store/ (folded in from the former orchestrator-store crate in v0.5.3).

 State and Configuration